Emma Blackery: Girl in a Box & Past & Present Tour (2020–present)

-prior the Cannot Help Myself EP's release in October 2023,.
+In January 2023, she announced she was working on a new EP to be released later in the year.
+"Everybody Lies" came out in July 2023 as the lead single, while "Apologise" and "Parasite" came out prior the Cannot Help Myself EP's release in October 2023.

 In December 2023, Blackery announced her Past & Present Tour taking place in October 2024 through several venues in the United Kingdom.
 She recheduled the tour in September 2024 for October 2024, It continued in February 2025, however was soon cancelled before the Kings Heath show at the Hare and Hounds pub, due to urgent family matters.